Nathanc87/HA-GDD-calculator/README_HACS.md

 Perfect for lawn care professionals and enthusiasts!
 The integration includes advanced turf management features:

 **🌱 Smart Growth Tracking:**
-- Calculates actual grass growth in inches based on GDD
+- Calculates actual grass growth in millimeters based on GDD
-- Adjusts for cool-season vs warm-season grasses
+- Optimized for warm season grasses (Bermuda, Couch, Zoysia, Buffalo)
-- Accounts for optimal growth ranges and stress conditions
+- Adjusts for optimal growth ranges and stress conditions

 **🚜 Mowing Intelligence:**
 - Predicts when mowing is needed based on accumulated growth